James Cook Ayer: Personal life

-His son, Frederick Fanning Ayer, born 1851, became a lawyer and philanthropist, and was director or stockholder of many corporations.
+His son, Frederick Fanning Ayer became a lawyer and philanthropist, and was director or stockholder of many corporations.

-He died in an insane asylum on July 3, 1878 and is interred at Lowell Cemetery.
+He died in an insane asylum on July 3, 1878, and is interred at Lowell Cemetery.

 Legacy

 The monument at Ayer's gravesite, a life-size marble lion sculpted by Albert Bruce-Joy, is one of the best known at Lowell Cemetery.

 The town of Ayer, Mass., was named after him.